Where Feeling Heard

 Counselling can be carried out on a weekly, fortnightly or monthly basis subject to agreement.

-Subject to availability I would look to arrange an initial appointment within two weeks of you agreeing to attend counselling.
+Subject to availability I would look to arrange an initial appointment within two weeks of you agreeing to attend counselling, and after an initial appointment I would wish to agree to future sessions with you.

 © Colin Thomson Counselling